Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-only-Service-Health-Alerts.md

 Make the following changes to the parameter file:

-- Change the value of _enterpriseScaleCompanyPrefix_ to the management group where you wish to deploy the policies and the initiatives.
+- Change the value of _enterpriseScaleCompanyPrefix_ to the management group where you wish to deploy the policies and the Policy Set Definitions.
 This is usually the so called "pseudo root management group", e.g. in [ALZ terminology](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups), this would be the so called "Intermediate Root Management Group" (directly beneath the "Tenant Root Group").
-- Disable initiative assignments.
-When deploying only the Service Health initiative you should change the value of the following parameters; _enableAMBAConnectivity_, _enableAMBAIdentity_, _enableAMBALandingZone_, _enableAMBAManagement_ to "No".
+- Disable Policy Set Definition assignments.
+When deploying only the Service Health Policy Set Definition you should change the value of the following parameters; _enableAMBAConnectivity_, _enableAMBAIdentity_, _enableAMBALandingZone_, _enableAMBAManagement_ to "No".
 - Change the value of _ALZMonitorResourceGroupName_ to the name of the resource group where the activity logs, resource health alerts, actions groups and alert processing rules will be deployed in.
 - Change the value of _ALZMonitorResourceGroupTags_ to specify the tags to be added to said resource group.
 - Change the value of _ALZMonitorResourceGroupLocation_ to specify the location for said resource group.
-- Change the value of _ALZMonitorActionGroupEmail_ (specific to the Service Health initiative) to the email address(es) where notifications of the alerts are sent to.
+- Change the value of _ALZMonitorActionGroupEmail_ (specific to the Service Health Policy Set Definition) to the email address(es) where notifications of the alerts are sent to.

   {{< hint type=note >}}
   For multiple email addresses, make sure they are entered a single string with values separated by comma.
 Example: